Man with AR-15 outside Kyle Rittenhouse courthouse is a fired Ferguson police officer, he says

-The charges against Kline were eventually dropped, according to the St. Louis Post-Dispatch.
+The charges against Kline eventually were dropped, according to the St. Louis Post-Dispatch.

-Kline, who has screamed obscenities about the Black Lives Matter movement and faced criticism for carrying a similar weapon used by Rittenhouse in Kenosha, has demonstrated outside the courthouse while waiting for the jury to reach a verdict in the homicide trial.
+Kline, who has screamed obscenities about the Black Lives Matter movement and been criticized for carrying a weapon similar to that fired by Rittenhouse in Kenosha, has demonstrated outside the courthouse while waiting for the jury to reach a verdict in the homicide trial.
 Rittenhouse, 18, faces five felony charges for shooting three people, killing two, during unrest in Kenosha on the night of Aug.
 25, 2020.

 Kline, 33, confirmed to The Washington Post in a text message that he was a “fired former Ferguson Police Officer.”
 He wrote that he traveled from Arizona, where he lives, to support Rittenhouse, who has been hailed by some conservatives as a hero during the fiercely divisive case.